gmag11/painlessMesh/README.md

 `delay` One way network trip delay in microseconds.

-### bool painlessMesh::sendBroadcast( String &amp;msg)
+### bool painlessMesh::sendBroadcast( String &amp;msg, bool includeSelf = false)

 Sends msg to every node on the entire mesh network.
+By default the current node is excluded from receiving the message (`includeSelf = false`). `includeSelf = true` overrides this behaviour, causing the `receivedCallback` to be called when sending a broadcast message.

 returns true if everything works, false if not.
 Prints an error message to Serial.print, if there is a failure.